Farnham’s First Five Pages – Writing Competition

 Length:

-- The first 5,000 words (maximum) of your work
+- The first 5 pages (maximum) of your work

-- The first page of the submission should include a 300-word synopsis
+- The first page of the submission should include a 250-word synopsis.
+The synopsis is in addition to the 5 pages, not included in the page count.

 Format: